-PLEASE NOTE: The Division II and III Women's Lacrosse Committees will consider both single year and multiple year bids.
+PLEASE NOTE: The Division III Women's Lacrosse Committee will consider both single year and multiple year bids.

 As part of this bid cycle, women's lacrosse will be seeking bids for combined championships.
-Preference is for a combined Division I, Division II, and DIII women's lacrosse championships, followed by Division II and Division III combined.
-If it is determined no quality bids are received, then Division II and Division III will review bids for just their individual championships.
+Preference is for a combined Division I, Division II, and DIII women's lacrosse championships, followed by Division II and Division III.
+If it is determined no quality bids are received, then Division II will review bids for just its championship.

-Listed below are the specific dates for just the DII and DIII combined women's lacrosse championships (semifinals and finals).
-DII will play on Thursday and Saturday, with DIII on Friday and Sunday.
+Listed below are the specific dates for just the DII women's lacrosse semifinals and finals, not combined with any other division(s).